ibm-cloud-docs/power-iaas/getting-started-PER.md

 On a PER workspace, you can do the following actions:
 * Attach a network without creating a separate Cloud Connection such as Direct Link.
 * Attach a connection to the IBM cloud network after you attach the Transit Gateway with your PER workspace.
-* Connect to your network in the client-managed environment<!--Q2 client-managed to be confirmed by Joe--> by creating a Direct Link.
+* Connect to your network in the client-managed environment by creating a Direct Link.
 Attach the Direct Link with the Transit Gateway that is present on the PER workspace.

 To delete the PER workspaces that are connected to the Transit Gateway, you must first delete the Transit Gateway connections.
 {: important}